 - Bounce rate over 70 per cent is usually cause for alarm

-Here are seven ways to reduce your bounce rate:
+Here are six ways to reduce your bounce rate:

 - Make your content more readable by using shorter sentences, shorter paragraphs, plenty of headings, narrow column width, lots of white space, plenty of images, bullet points, and a large font.

 - Speed up your web page loading time – according to Kissmetrics 47% of consumers expect a web page to load in 2 seconds or less.

 - Make sure (a) you understand the searcher intent behind the keyword that you are targeting, and (b) that your page answers the question behind that keyword